 You can either open windows now and then a tiny bit or use exhaust fans or a heat exchange pump to create that balance.

 A good home is a safe home, so provide yourself with peace of mind by checking on your fire and carbon monoxide alarms.
 Do you have enough?

 It’s advisable to have a smoke alarm on every floor.
-The same goes with carbon monoxide alarms, but if you only have a couple, place them near the furnace.
+The same goes with carbon monoxide alarms, but place them near the furnace if you only have a couple.

-Test units to make sure that they work properly.
+Test units to make sure that they work correctly.
 Put in new batteries.
-Make sure that your home is equipped with fire extinguishers (one on every level) as well.
+Make sure your home is equipped with fire extinguishers (one on every level).

-The most important thing that you can do to save money as a homeowner is to make sure that your home is air-tight.
+The most important thing you can do to save money as a homeowner is to ensure that your home is airtight.
 You can accomplish that by making sure that there is enough insulation.

-Most of heat-loss happens through the walls, not through the doors and windows, so having good quality insulation is essential.
-There are some known signs that your home needs more insulation: drafts and breezes running through your home, frequent attic leaks, high heating bills, fluctuating temperatures in your home and problems with pests.
+Most heat loss happens through the walls, not doors and windows, so good quality insulation is essential.
+There are some known signs that your home needs more insulation: drafts and breezes running through your home, frequent attic leaks, high heating bills, fluctuating temperatures in your home, and problems with pests.

 It’s a good investment to upgrade your insulation.
 Not only will you be more comfortable, but you will also reduce your heating bills by 20-40 percent.

 And, if you need help, don’t forget to contact our team of professional plumbers here at Genmor Plumbing!